palashmon/awesome-js-posts/README.md

 - [To Yarn and Back (to npm) Again][pm-1].

-## VS Code

-- [Subliminal: An opinionated minimalistic VS Code theme for JavaScript][vscode-1].
-- [Night Owl: A VS Code dark theme for contrast for nighttime coding][vscode-2].

 ## React

 - [Building Serverless Mobile Apps with React Native and AWS][react-1].